CHAPTER 1: THE MEETING

 The god waved one hand as if dismissing a petty inconvenience.
 "Relax.
 I'll send you back."
 His voice was bright, almost companionable.

 "Really?
-No catch?" he asked, squinting.
+No catch?"
+John asked, squinting.
 "You'll just drop me back?"

 "Of course.
-I'm a god of my word," the deity said, and the words sat between them like a glass you were meant to believe was full.
+I'm a god of my word."
+The words sat between them like a glass you were meant to believe was full.

 For a beat, the god watched him, fingers drumming slower now.
 "It cost me a lot to pull you here.
 A little too much."
 The laugh that followed was softer, almost intimate.
 "So, humor me at least.
 Let's talk for five minutes.
 Call it payment."

 John's jaw tightened so hard his molars ached.
-"You just said you'd send me back."
+"Okay.
+Get on with it."

-"I did," the god said.
+"Okayyy," the god said.
 His smile smoothed into something that might have been patience.
-"But I want a little conversation first.
+"Let's start with your name.
 Start with your name."

 "John.
 John Blackwell."
 His voice was small in the enormous room.